datawire/datawire-connect/docs/cli/flows.rst

 If your organization decides that multiple users should be able to generate or retrieve tokens, the original member of an organization may invite one or more additional users and those users may also invite additional users into the organization.
 Basically, to invite users into an organization, you must be logged in as an existing member of the organization.

-if you are not already logged in, do so using the login command as follows:
+If you are not already logged in, do so using the login command as follows:

 ``dwc login <email>``